sourcevault/binapi/readme.md

  - functions are built lazily, if you have 100 methods but the user only uses 3 functions - then only 3 objects are created.

+`binapi` requires 2 functions to initialize :

+- *application function* - it is run whenever there is a call from the user.
+- *getter function* - it is used to resolve `.` operations issued by the user.

 🟡 *...Example 2...*

 ```js